 The tuning machine heads on a guitar are a very important part that can have a huge impact on your experience.
-Most players are somewhat intimidated by them because of the responsibility they have with tuning stability.
+Most players are somewhat intimidated by them.
+This is because of the responsibility they have with tuning stability.
 How do you choose the right machine head tuner types?

 In this article, we are going to touch on the different types of machine heads.
-We will investigate how each one is designed to be applied to a special application and serve a special purpose.
+We will investigate how each one is designed.
+And see how each one serves a special purpose.

 What Are Machine Heads?

-A machine head, more commonly referred to as tuning pegs, is a device used to tighten or loosen the strings on an instrument.
+A machine head is also commonly referred to as a tuning peg.
+It’s a device used to tighten or loosen the strings on an instrument.
 It’s usually a cylindrical-shaped object with a knob for adjustment.
-Turning the knob clockwise loosens the string, while turning it counter-clockwise tightens it.
+Turning the knob clockwise loosens the string while turning it counter-clockwise tightens it.

-This is a very frustrating experience for a guitarist, as an instrument that won’t stay in tune cannot be played.
-It’s very important to use high-quality machine heads on your guitar for the absolute best experience.
+This is a very frustrating experience for a guitarist.
+An instrument that won’t stay in tune cannot be played.
+It’s very important to use high-quality machine heads on your guitar.
+Especially if you want the absolute best experience.

 Types of Machine Heads

-There are six types of machine heads, and each one is designed for a different purpose.
-Some are created to look a certain way, while others are designed for performance.
-A vintage-style acoustic will require the type that is durable but also looks the part.
+There are six types of machine heads, and each one has a different purpose.
+Some are created to look a certain way, while the intent of others is performance.
+A vintage-style acoustic will need the type that is durable but also looks the part.